Back to Blog

 Why Won’t My Furnace Ignite?

-Before you call a professional for heating repair, consider these possible reasons why your furnace won’t light:
+Before you call a professional for heating repair service, consider these possible reasons why your furnace won’t turn on:

 1. The Furnace Needs Power